CSCfi/csc-user-guide/docs/support/support-howto.md

 ##Give descriptive subject

 Your subject line should be descriptive.
-"Problem on Taito" is not a good subject line since it could be valid for many of the support emails we get.
+"Problem on Mahti" is not a good subject line since it could be valid for many of the support emails we get.
 The support staff is a team.
 The subjects are the first thing that we see.
 A good subject will speed up the issue going to the right specialist.

 ##Identify yourself